Slins-23/software-renderer/README.md

 `1`: Toggles the rendering of each triangle's lines.
 It is turned off by default.
 `2`: Toggles the rasterization of each triangle.
 It is turned on by default.
 `3`: Toggles the shading of each triangle.
 It is turned off by default.
+`4`: Toggles the culling of each triangle.
+It is turned on by default.
+`5`: Toggles the z-sorting of each instance (not triangle).
+It is turned on by default.
 `P`: Pauses/resumes the rendering.
 `T`: Prints information about the camera.
 Namely the camera position, direction and up vectors, rotation parameters.
 `G`: Saves the current scene metadata to a file called `tst.json` that is saved in the `models` folder.
 Can be modified in the variable `scene_save_name` @ `Engine.h`.